YuxiangMa/install_fail2ban/README.md

 4. Run the script: ./install_fail2ban.sh

 ## Configuration
-After installing Fail2Ban, you can configure it by editing the relevant configuration files.
+After installing Fail2Ban, you can configure it by editing the relevant configuration files (sudo nano /etc/fail2ban/jail.local).